Causal fermion systems: Motivation and physical concept

 (where $\overline{\psi}$ is the adjoint spinor).

 In order to make the wave functions into the basic physical objects, one considers the set $\{ F(x) \,|\, x \in \hat{M} \}$ as a set of linear operators on an abstract Hilbert space.
 The structures of Minkowski space are all disregarded, except for the volume measure $d^4x$, which is transformed to a corresponding measure on the linear operators (the "universal measure").
 The resulting structures, namely a Hilbert space together with a measure on the linear operators thereon, are the basic ingredients of a causal fermion system.

 The above construction can also be carried out in more general spacetimes.
 Moreover, taking the abstract definition as the starting point, causal fermion systems allow for the description of generalized "quantum spacetimes."
 The physical picture is that one causal fermion system describes a spacetime together with all structures and objects therein (like the causal and the metric structures, wave functions and quantum fields).
 In order to single out the physically admissible causal fermion systems, one must formulate physical equations.
-In analogy to the Lagrangian formulation of classical field theory, the physical equations for causal fermion systems are formulated via a variational principle, the so-called causal action principle.
+By analogy to the Lagrangian formulation of classical field theory, the physical equations for causal fermion systems are formulated via a variational principle, the so-called causal action principle.
 Since one works with different basic objects, the causal action principle has a novel mathematical structure where one minimizes a positive action under variations of the universal measure.
 The connection to conventional physical equations is obtained in a certain limiting case (the continuum limit) in which the interaction can be described effectively by gauge fields coupled to particles and antiparticles, whereas the Dirac sea is no longer apparent.